This baked Caesar chicken was created for nights when you want something deeply flavorful and satisfying without turning dinner into a project.

 Behind the Recipe

 I first made this recipe when I wanted something rich and comforting but still straightforward.
-Mixing anchovy paste with garlic and Parmesan creates a deeply savory flavor that tastes far more complex than the short ingredient list suggests.
+Mixing anchovy paste with garlic and Parmesan creates a deeply savory flavor that feels layered and rich despite the simple ingredient list.

 Why You’ll Love This Recipe